Stars Align For Spider-Man 4

 Complete feature list for Pixar’s Up Blu-ray and DVD releases

-Disney and Pixar hit is big with Up, which marked Pixar’s tenth straight box office release that hit #1 on its opening weekend.
-The movie is set to be released on Disney DVD and Blu-ray on November 10th, with the DVD version being a 2-disc set, while the Blu-ray set if a 4-disc combo, with a ton of features.
+and hit is big with Up, which marked Pixar’s tenth straight box office release that hit #1 on its opening weekend.
+The movie is set to be released on Disney DVD and on November 10th, with the DVD version being a 2-disc set, while the Blu-ray set if a 4-disc combo, with a ton of features.
 We just received a full list of the features on both the DVD and Blu-ray versions, and you can check those out after the cut.

 Click to continue reading Complete feature list for Pixar’s Up Blu-ray and DVD releases